Handling Validation Errors in Forms

 - Either the total number of form inputs is small, or the form can be broken down into smaller sections that can be validated together before proceeding

-- Input validation rules can be easily understood without repetition, or are clearly present elsewhere in the form, e.g. referenced by “aria-describedby” attributes
+- Input validation rules can be understood without repetition, or are readily findable elsewhere in the form, e.g. referenced by “aria-describedby” attributes

 Approach 2: Immediate feedback